-If your contract included a lawn package, you will receive a starter yard.
-The most important time for your yard will be the first thirty days.
+If your contract included a lawn package, you will receive a "starter" yard.
 Begin to water immediately to establish a moist soil condition, preferably in the morning.
-After this, water every day to maintain a moist soil surface for 20 to 30 days.
 In hot weather, disease and fungus will attack wet grass, so you must allow time for the grass to dry off before nightfall.
 The amount of water your lawn requires will vary depending on the type of soil you have, temperature, humidity, wind, and amount of rain.